 Dear SBC Family

-In response to the Coronavirus outbreak we have decided to cancel Church Services for Sunday, March 15th, 2020, as well as ALL activities scheduled for the week of Monday, March 16th through Saturday March 21st.
-The Church offices will also be closed on Monday and Tuesday and closed to visitors all week.
+In response to the Coronavirus outbreak we have decided to cancel Church Services until further notice.
+The Church offices will also be closed to visitors.
 Phone messages will be monitored and answered as soon as possible.

 Conditions will be monitored and a decision for future activities will be announced by the end of the week.
 Please monitor Facebook and check emails for additional information.
 In addition we hope to stay in contact through Facebook, phone calls and emails.
 If you know of individuals who do not have email or Facebook, please call them to be sure all our congregation is aware of this decision.